 - a.
-Impact of foreign operations - b.
+Impact of foreign exchange rate changes on financial statements - b.
 Effects of changing prices and inflation - c.
 Impact of changes in accounting treatment - d.
 Accounting and economic concepts of value and income - e.
 Earnings quality

 B. Corporate Finance (20% - Levels A, B, and C)